Doctoral center page of Faculty of Science and Technology

 Expectations management worksheet - a list of doctoral student’s and supervisor’s responsibilities

-The signed copies of the supervision agreement have to be delivered to the Institute before the deadline.
+The signed supervision agreement has to be sent to the Institute before the deadline.
 In the Faculty of Science and Technology, the Director/Head of Institute signs the contract on behalf of the University of Tartu.
-The agreement is registered, and one copy is kept in the Institute; other copies are returned to the parties of the agreement.
-There must be as many copies as there are signatories.
+The agreement is registered on the document management information system.

 Supervision agreement